fleetdm/fleet/articles/fleetctl.md

 To install fleetctl on macOS, Windows, or Linux, download the fleectl binary from [GitHub](https://github.com/fleetdm/fleet/releases).

-After downloading, extract the binary.
+Double-click the `tar.gz` or `zip` file to extract the binary.
 To run fleetctl commands, use the binary's path (`/path/to/fleetctl`).
-For convenience, copy the binary to a directory in your `$PATH` (ex: `/usr/local/bin`).
-This allows you to execute fleetctl from anywhere without specifying its location.
+For convenience, copy or move the binary to a directory in your `$PATH` (ex: `/usr/local/bin`).
+This allows you to execute fleetctl without specifying its location.

 > To generate `fleetd` packages to enroll hosts, you may need [additional dependencies](https://fleetdm.com/guides/enroll-hosts#cli), depending on both your operating system and the OS you're packaging `fleetd` for.